SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Remarks

 Read carefully the following remarks below and the code.
 - In the objMethod `manualObjClassStructure`, the instance variable inheritance is simulated.
-Indeed the instance variable array contains `#class` that should normally be inherited from `ObjObject` as we will see in the third phase of the bootstrap.
+Indeed the instance variable array (that represents the instance variable of the class) contains `#class` that should normally be inherited from `ObjObject` as we will see in the third phase of the bootstrap.

 - Note that the class is declared into the class repository using the method `declareClass:`.

 - Note the method `#initialize` is method of the metaclass `ObjClass`: when you create a class the initialize method is invoked on a class!
-The `initialize` objMethod defines on `ObjClass` has two aspects: the first one deals with the initialization of the class like any other instance (first line).
+The `initialize` objMethod defined on `ObjClass` has two aspects: the first one deals with the initialization of the class like any other instance (first line).
 This behavior is normally done using a super call to invoke the `initialize` method defined in `ObjObject`.
 The final version of the `initialize` method will do it using perform.
-The second one deals with the initialization of classes: performing the instance variable inheritance, then computing the keywords of the newly created class.
+The second one deals with the initialization of classes: it performs the instance variable inheritance, then computes the keywords of the newly created class.
 Note in this final step that the keyword array does not contain the `#class:` keyword because we do not want to let the user modify the class of an object.

 ### Creation of ObjObject

 Now you are in the situation where you can create the first real and normal class of the system: the class `ObjObject`.
 To do that you send the message `new` to class `ObjClass` specifying that the class you are creating is named `#ObjObject` and only has one instance variable called `class`.
 Then you will add the methods defining the behavior shared by all the objects.